[Recipe 1] TWO ROAST CHICKENS with HERBED VEGGIES

-Allow the chickens to come to room temperature for half an hour, while you prepare the vegetables.
+Bring chickens to room temperature for half an hour, while you prepare the veggies.

 Place the chickens on a rack in a large roasting pan.
 I use a cookie rack over a large, deep tray that came with my oven, but two smaller pans side by side will suffice.